NikkiCooper/The_Book_of_CUDA/Book_Of_CUDA_Revelations.md

 Then came the Holy GPU Ghost, cloaked in liquid metal and thermal grace,
 Whose fans sang like trumpets, whose cores ran colder than ice.

-Upon seeing this, the developer fell to her knees, for her render time was no more.
+Upon seeing this, the developers fell to their knees, for their render time was no more.

 And the frame buffer overflowed with glory and sang praises to the Holy GPU;
 The angels in GPU heaven sang to the glory of the Great GPU in the Sky.